jiayihu/lab/static-analysis/README.md

 ## TODO

 - Nested loops
-- Fix removal of information
 - Test syntactic sugar in abstract semantics
-- Test parser with fixture programs
 - Check <= and > in Sign domain tests